Last Updated on 11 December 2020 by Beenote

 - Their meeting length between 30 and 60 minutes for 49% of them.

-So, we can conclude that people have a positive perception of the meeting impact of their work outcome.
+So, we can conclude that people have a positive perception of the meeting’s impact on their work outcome.
 However, in spite of this positive perception, nearly 80% of them indicated that they had problems in one or many stages of the meeting life cycle.

 - Lack of participant preparation at 28%